Waize-95/Show-n-Tell-fibonacci-Calculator/README.md

 ”phase of matter”) - Think of it like turning water (one phase) into ice (another phase) - But this is a quantum phase, much more exotic
-5. Why it’s important: - This new phase is more stable - Like building a stronger house of cards that doesn’t fall down easily - This could help make quantum computers more reliable
-The breakthrough is similar to finding a way to make a sensitive musical instrument that stays in tune longer instead of going out of tune quickly.
+5. Why it’s important: - This new phase is more stable - Like building a stronger house of cards that doesn’t fall down easily - This could help make quantum computers more reliable The breakthrough is similar to finding a way to make a sensitive musical instrument that stays in tune longer instead of going out of tune quickly.
+2.6 Quasicrystals and Quantum Coherence
+The Fibonacci sequence acts as a quasi-periodic sequence, meaning it is ordered but not repeating.
+This quasi-periodic nature helps cancel out errors that typically occur at the edges of quantum states, allowing the quantum states to remain coherent for much longer periods.
+This is crucial for the development of reliable quantum computers.
+3
+2.6.1 Discovery
+In 1984, physicist Dan Shechtman discovered quasicrystals, a finding so revolutionary it earned him a Nobel Prize in Chemistry in 2011.
+These quasicrystals exhibit a form of symmetry called ”five-fold symmetry,” which is forbidden in traditional crystallography.
+The discovery sparked immense interest because it challenged the previously held beliefs about atomic structure.

 * BSCS 24131 Muhammad Asif